 - Use of public access venues among families with members working overseas has impact on their livelihoods, including migration and job placements overseas, as well as access to vital information needed by overseas workers.

-This study will employ a variety of research methodologies, including using data from the Global Impact Study national survey, conducting community surveys, case study interviews with public access users, and interviews with public access venue operators.
+This study also employed a variety of research methodologies, including using data from the Global Impact Study national survey, conducting community surveys, case study interviews with public access users, and interviews with public access venue operators.
 Findings of this study may help public access venue operators and organizations that work with migrant workers better understand the types of applications and services that families of overseas workers, as well as the workers themselves, need.